Call Now

 Can Kidney Stones Be Treated Without Surgery?

-Kidney stones treatment in Singapore vary depending on the size, type and location of the stone, its symptoms, and the patient's overall health.
-Most kidney stones in small sizes can be treated without surgery, as they will pass on their own within three to six weeks.
-Others will require medical intervention.
+Kidney stone treatment in Singapore varies depending on the size, type and location of the stone, its symptoms and the patient's overall health.
+Many small stones pass naturally within three to six weeks, while others require medical intervention.

 Do You Need to Go to a Doctor for Kidney Stones?